Blog · Windows

 • External factors: Ice buildup or storm damage pries edges apart, common in suburbs like Brossard or Longueuil.

-In my work with West Island residents, these issues often go unnoticed until bills climb 10-25%, as leaks force heating systems to overcompensate.
-Spotting them early?
-Try the incense test: Hold a lit stick near edges on a windy day – if smoke dances, you’ve got infiltration.
+Working with West Island residents, we’ve seen these issues often go unnoticed until bills climb 10–25%, as leaks force heating systems to overcompensate.

-Worn seals and frame gaps are leading causes of window air leakage.
+Worn seals and frame gaps are leading causes of window air leakage

 Window Condensation Problems: A Side Effect of Leaks

 Drafts from leaks cool interior glass, causing warm indoor air to condense into droplets – a double whammy that signals inefficiency.
 In humid Quebec winters, this moisture can lead to mold, rot, or foggy panes between layers if seals fail.
-Homeowners in Saint-Laurent often report this combo: Leaky frames let cold in, dropping surface temps below the dew point (around 30-40% indoor humidity), turning windows into unintended humidifiers.

 • Health risks: Dampness breeds allergens, affecting air quality.